deis/deis/contrib/vagrant/README.md

     * Click on the 'Administration' tab and choose your organisation.
 There should be a tab in the sidebar that says 'Starter Kit'.
 Click it and it will start a small download.
     * Inside the Starter Kit there is a '.chef' folder.
 Copy it to the root of your Deis codebase.
+    * **NB**: You can also manage your Chef Server through https://manage.opscode.com This is the old interface and has more features, like being able to add clients to permission groups.

 3. Now you can follow the standard deis setup:
   ```bash